Harrison Ford Video: Plane Misses Runway – Some Say Ford, 74, Should Stop Flying

 — Killer Star Wars (@StarWarsTHX) February 16, 2017

-As seen in the below photo from March 5, 2015, Harrison’s World War II-era plane crash-landed on the Penmar Golf Course — a move that experts claim saved lives when Harrison steered the plane onto the empty section of the course in the Venice region of Los Angeles.
+As seen in the below photo from March 5, 2015, Harrison’s World War II-era plane crash-landed on the Penmar Golf Course, a move that experts claim saved lives when Harrison steered the plane onto the empty section of the course in the Venice region of Los Angeles.

 Investigators discovered that an issue with a carburetor part on the plane flown by Ford caused the vintage airplane’s engine to fail and the plane to crash.
 The NTSB determined that the cause of the crash was most likely due to a loosened main metering part that caused too much fuel to flow and a loss of engine power to occur in Harrison’s plane.